Sacane/JManager/README.md

 ## Introduction

 JManager is a WebApp that allow you to manage your personal budget.
-And this project is the Back-end side of the project.

 ## What's behind this application ?